ptsgrn/ptsgrn/README.md

   I am Patsagorn Yuenyong,  a  Computer  Science  Freshman at Chulalongkorn University, Thailand.
-I am interested in  Web Technology  and  Computational  Linguistics  and  belive in Opensource.
+I am interested in  Web Technology  and  Computational Linguistics  and  believe in Opensource.
 Also  Wikimedian,  Uncyclopedian and EN <=> TH amateur translator.